 For members of underrepresented groups to feel comfortable in participating, they need to feel engaged in meaningful activity and have a sense of ownership and emotional investment.
 Involving individual participants, their advocates and communities in the design, implementation and evaluation of a program through advisory groups, in-depth consultations or surveys, ensures sport programming is tailored to meet their needs, values, preferences, expectations, motivations, culture and barriers, and contributes to program providers' understanding of individual and community needs.
-1,3,6,8,16,56,72,74,80,78,88,115,116,122,150,149,164, needs.1,3,0,8,10,30,72,74,80,78,88,113,110,122,130,143,104, 174,180,181,182,183,184,185,186,187,188,189,190,191,192,193, community, and focuses on understanding how sport can fit into and connect with participant lives, rather than trying to change participants to fit sport.
-It can lead to programs that are sustainable in the long-term and increases the likelihood that program administrators don't make programming decisions based on their own perceptions of what might be appropriate, which may be influenced by cultural norms and stereotypes.
+1,3,6,8,16,56,72,74,80,78,88,115,116,122,150,149,164, 174,180,181,182,183,184,185,186,187,188,189,190,191,192,193, 194,222,103,175 Such consultation promotes engagement, 126,255,256,35,50,96 supports participation of a diversity of participants, 103 helps to ensure cultural sensitivity, 192 encourages the inclusion of culturally relevant activities that are owned by the community, and focuses on understanding how sport can fit into and connect with participant lives, rather than trying to change participants to fit sport.
+195 It can lead to programs that are sustainable in the long-term 82,256 and increases the likelihood that program administrators don't make programming decisions based on their own perceptions of what might be appropriate, which may be influenced by cultural norms and stereotypes.
+53